ARTICLES

 The sumptuous baobab tree (Adansonia digitata) represents the African continent.
 With bark and fruit providing over 300 life-sustaining uses, it is the foundation of many Indigenous cures, customs, and folklore.
-Hence its literal nickname, the 'Tree of Life'.
+Hence, its nickname is the 'Tree of Life'.
 Keep reading to learn how this tree creates an entire habitat for animals and other plants.

 The Baobab Tree – Creating Entire Habitats in Africa